-I only met my grandfather's little brother twice, once at his grandson's wedding and a couple of years later at his house where he was living with the same grandson and his wife.
+I only met my grandfather's little brother twice, once at his grandson's wedding and a couple of years later at his house where he was then living with the same grandson and his wife.

 We were catching up on old times and the travails of returning to Israel.
 There was a knock at the door.
-My friends were selling their apartment and a young couple had arranged to come over that evening to look at it.
+My friends were selling their apartment and a young couple had arranged to come over that evening to inspect it.
 The couple came in and were looking around the flat.
 Something looked familiar about them, but I am really bad with faces.
 The man also glanced at me as he passed by, but only on the their third circuit around the apartment, did Avishai say, "Aren't you my cousin Menachem from Australia".
-Of course I had to plead guilty and realised immediately who he was.
+Of course I had to plead guilty and realised immediately whom he was.
 We talked for a while, ignoring my friends, the apartment owners.
 Avishai's grandfather came up in conversation and when he realised I had never really met him, he said that's where we, including you, are going right now.

-I told my friends I would be back in an hour or two -- I left my car there -- and drove down the road with Goldie and Avishai.
+I told my friends I would be back in an hour or two — I left my car there — and drove down the road with Goldie and Avishai.
 Family reunions are always emotional affairs.

 Of course as is usual in these meetings, Avishai says to his grandfather, pointing towards the stranger he had just brought into his house, "Guess who this is?"
 He had to ask the question three times, each time raising the volume a few notches.
 In the end, his wife seemed to have better contact with the old man, and only when she yelled the question to him did he start to look me up and down.
 He did figured out that I was "Gluck" from my face but of course couldn't guess whose offspring.
 But he was happy to make my acquaintance and really had nice things to say about my mother.

 The conversation was more of a monologue than a dialogue, given my uncle's auditory challenges.
 If I really had a question, Goldie would yell it out at many decibels, and sometimes I got a relevant answer.
-So I did a lot of listening -- not easy for me.
+So I did a lot of listening — not easy for me.

 Finally the sickly, thin, gaunt man very slowly approached his father and hugged him.
 Yes, Uncle Lipot had failed to recognise his own son.